 Since 1965, the Patrons of the Library have assisted Pollak Library by providing funding for purchases beyond the California state budget allocation.
 The first of the University's voluntary community support groups, Patrons were founded at the initiative of Ernest W. Toy, the first College and then University Librarian.
 Convinced that the Library is the heart of the University, the Patrons have been consistent, through times of both healthy and stringent budgets, in seeking to help the Library better serve students, faculty, and the community.

 The Patrons have been fortunate in their governance over the years.
 Their first president was Harold Williams, whose distinguished record in public service culminated in his presidency of the Getty Foundation.
-Fourteen presidents of the Patrons have come from the community and four from the faculty.
-The officers and members of the Board of Governors have worked closely and creatively with all University Librarians from Ernest Toy to Clem Guthro.
+Eighteen presidents of the Patrons have come from the community and six from the faculty.
+The officers and members of the Board of Governors have worked closely and creatively with all University Librarians from Ernest Toy to Emily Bonney.

 Purchase of Books